josephpford/qa-training/README.md

 # Module 15 Overview

 ## Goal
-Deliver 1 week of Security and Software Development Engineer in Test (SDET) training to Dev10 trainees.
-Provide an awareness of Security and Quality Management practices, tools, and concepts and apply some of the learnings by securing and testing a sample application.
+Provide an awareness of Quality Management practices, tools, and concepts and apply some of the learnings by testing a sample application.

 ## Assessment

-- Provide Students with Application to be Secured and Tested
+- Provide Students with Application to be Tested
-- Implement User Authentication Using OpenID Connect (OIDC)
 - Create Manual Test Cases
 - Create Defects
 - Create Automated Test Cases